上下文/线程本地会话¶

 however strongly recommended that the integration tools provided with the web framework

-itself be used, if available, instead of scoped_session
+itself be used, if available, instead of scoped_session.

-In particular, while using a thread local can be convenient, it is preferable that the Session
+In particular, while using a thread local can be convenient, it is preferable that the Session be

 associated directly with the request, rather than with